 Cheap Accommodation is easily available, motels are generally available in any town and the standard compared to for example Eastern Europe is very high.
 You should find it quite easy to find Motel rooms and spaces in Youth Hostels on the day but if you want to book locally you will find literally hundreds of motels/hotels have online booking service.

-In general the health service is very good in Canada and easily competes with that of Western Europe.
-You will however need to have comprehensive travel insurance to cover any medical attention you may require.
+In general, the health service is very good in Canada and easily competes with that of Western Europe.
+You will, however, need to have comprehensive travel insurance to cover any medical attention you may require.
+Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 No shots or injections are required to travel from Western Europe to the UK.